pinot-contrib/pinot-docs/developers/advanced/null-value-support.md

 {% hint style="danger" %}
 **Multi-stage engine warning**

 This document describes null handling for the [single-stage query engine](../../reference/single-stage-engine.md).
-At this time, the [**multi-stage query engine**](../../reference/multi-stage-engine.md) **(v2) does not support null handling**.
+At this time, the [multi-stage query engine](../../reference/multi-stage-engine.md) (v2) does not support null handling.
 Queries involving null values in a multi-stage environment may return unexpected results.
 {% endhint %}

 Null handling is defined in two different parts: at ingestion and at query time.